7 Ways to Foster a Healthy Microbiome

 Your skin is not a lone ranger in its important role of protecting you from the outside world...In fact, it has trillions of helpers which make up your totally unique skin microbiome - a collection of microorganisms including bacteria, yeast and viruses.
 They are so important to the health of your skin that your cells actually have docking sites for them - amazing right?

 Think of it like a pair of sheer stockings that covers your whole body.
 The microbiome works with your skin to fight off pathogens, defend against environmental stressors and even produce nutrients for your skin.

 Now, we live in a metropolis and we are never going to be free from elements that will challenge the microbiome and that is ok.
 You just want to support it as much as is realistically possible.
 Here are 7 simple ways to support your microbiome so it keeps supporting you.

 Incorporate prebiotic and probiotic skincare

 Just as fermented sauerkraut will boost your gut microbiome, advanced probiotic skincare will improve your skin microbiome.
 When it comes to micro-organisms, probiotics are the good guys.
 They are the microbes that encourage and shift the skin’s ecology to favour a harmonious and diverse ecosystem and the more probiotics you have in your microbiome, the less docking sites available for more harmful microbes, known as pathogens.

 The best in show for probiotic skincare has to be Esse Skincare which was the first professional skincare brand to incorporate live probiotics into its products.
-Our favourites from their range are the Probiotic Serum and the Toner Plus.
+Our favourites from their range are the Probiotic Serum and the Biome Mist.
 Prebiotics are also essential as they are the food which the probiotics love to feed on.
-You can find them in the Toner Plus and Cosmetics 27 Pure 27 and Recovery 27.
+You can find them in the Biome Mist and Cosmetics 27 Pure 27 and Recovery 27.

 Don’t mess about with your skin too much